-However, in accordance with its Phytophthora Management Strategy, site specific testing will be carried out prior to any-significant disturbance of the site for site development.
-Results of this testing will be used to develop a site-specific risk based management strategy to minimise the introduction or spread of Phytophthora at the precinct.-
+However, in accordance with its Phytophthora Management Strategy, site specific testing will be carried out prior to any significant disturbance of the site.
+Results of this testing will be used to develop a site-specific risk based management strategy to minimise the introduction or spread of Phytophthora at the precinct.